autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 This tutorial describes how you can exert greater control when using AutoGluon's `fit()` or `predict()`.
 Recall that to maximize predictive performance, you should always first try `fit()` with all default arguments except `eval_metric` and `presets`, before you experiment with other arguments covered in this in-depth tutorial like `hyperparameter_tune_kwargs`, `hyperparameters`, `num_stack_levels`, `num_bag_folds`, `num_bag_sets`, etc.

 Using the same census data table as in the :ref:`sec_tabularquick` tutorial, we'll now predict the `occupation` of an individual - a multiclass classification problem.
-Start by importing AutoGluon, specifying TabularPrediction as the task, and loading the data.
+Start by importing AutoGluon's TabularPredictor and TabularDataset, and loading the data.

 ```{.python .input}
 from autogluon.tabular import TabularDataset, TabularPredictor